yunethiri/DSA3101-library-simulation/README.md

 ## Model Output

-Results of the simulation are updated in real time under library_model/results/results_one_run.csv.
+Results of the simulation are updated in real time and saved in `library_model/results/results_one_run.csv`.

 Two key metrics are provided: